 A summary of the quality of the IBIS model(s) I-V tables is contained in this section.
-This should be included in |IQ section as prescribed in the IBIS Quality Checklist.
-These comments can appear after the [Notes] section in the Header.
+This s be included in |IQ section as prescribed in the IBIS Quality Checklist.
+These comments can after the [Notes] section in the Header.

-The term "table" as used in this document refers to rows and columns of numbers appearing in the text of the IBIS file.
+The term "table" as used in this document refers to rows and columns of numbers appearing text of the IBIS file.
 The term "curve" refers to the visual plotting of table data.
-Some checks are more easily performed visually.
+Some check more easily performed visually.

 [Pullup] and [Power Clamp] tables in IBIS files are Vcc-relative.
-This means that the voltage values in the first column are actually inverted offsets from Vcc.
-For example, the value at 0V in a [Pullup] table is actually measured at Vcc and the value at Vcc in the table is measured at 0V.
-Bear this in mind when checking Vcc-relative tables.
-The table, below, illustrates this with 3 examples.
+This means that the voltag values in the first column are actually inverted offsets from Vcc.
+For example, the value at ([Pullup] table is actually measured at Vcc and the value at Vcc in the table is measured at 0' this in mind when checking Vcc-relative tables.
+The table, below, illustrates this with 3 exar